open-telemetry/opentelemetry-java/README.md

   backwards compatibility (again, for implementations – callers of the public APIs should not be negatively affected by these additions).

+### Project setup and contribute

+Please refer to the [contribution guide](https://github.com/newrelic-forks/opentelemetry-java/blob/master/CONTRIBUTING.md) on how to setup this project and contribute!

 ### Summary

 We plan to merge projects and pave the path for future improvements as a unified